llucax/llucax/github-sponsors-profile.md

 This is just to make supporter's lives easier.
 If you already use a sponsoring platform, I don't want to force you to sign-up to another one.

 You should bear in mind that different platforms have different features and fees (so in the above list are sorted by preference).
-Currently the only platform that have **zero** fees is [GitHub Sponsors](https://github.com/sponsors/llucax), so if you can, please use that one.
-If you want to know exactly what are the features and fees of different platforms, have a look at the [summary](https://github.com/llucax/llucax/blob/main/sponsoring-platforms.md) I compiled.
+Currently the only platform that have **zero** fees is [GitHub Sponsors](https://github.com/sponsors/llucax).
+Please check this [summary](https://github.com/llucax/llucax/blob/main/sponsoring-platforms.md) for more info on the different platforms.